 Allow yourself to let it go, you don’t need the excess baggage, you deserve to be free.

-And if there are any deeper issues that come up, anything that doesn’t seem so easy to let go of or simple to dissolve, you might consider using an emotional clearing technique, all of which are designed for situations like this, for problems that seemingly “won’t go away”.
+In many cases you might also consider using an emotional clearing technique, all of which are designed for situations like this, for problems that seemingly “won’t go away”.

 – The Sedona Method, a wonderful guided audio course to help you let go of your inner baggage